-- (2) Pro forma per share data is calculated using pro forma net income had we owned 100% of BVC for the fiscal years ended September 30, 2012 and 2011, as discussed above, divided by basic and diluted weighted average shares of common stock outstanding for those fiscal periods. - (3) Earnings before interest, taxes, depreciation and amortization (EBITDA) is not a measure of financial performance under GAAP.
-We define EBITDA as net income attributable to Natural Grocers by Vitamin Cottage, Inc. before interest expense, provision for income tax, depreciation and amortization, and for the fiscal years ended September 30, 2012 and 2011, net income attributable to the noncontrolling interest.
+- (2) Pro forma per share data is calculated using pro forma net income had we owned 100% of BVC for the fiscal year ended September 30, 2012, as discussed above, divided by basic and diluted weighted average shares of common stock outstanding for those fiscal periods. - (3) Earnings before interest, taxes, depreciation and amortization (EBITDA) is not a measure of financial performance under GAAP.
+We define EBITDA as net income attributable to Natural Grocers by Vitamin Cottage, Inc. before interest expense, provision for income tax, depreciation and amortization, and for the fiscal year ended September 30, 2012, net income attributable to the non-controlling interest.
 We believe EBITDA provides additional information about: (i) our operating performance, because it assists us in comparing the operating performance of our stores on a consistent basis, as it removes the impact of non-cash depreciation and amortization expense as well as items not directly resulting from our core operations such as interest expense and income taxes and (ii) our performance and the effectiveness of our operational strategies.
-Additionally, EBITDA is a measure in our financial covenants under our Credit Facility.
-In addition, EBITDA performance is one of the factors upon which funding of our incentive compensation plans is based.
+Additionally, EBITDA is a component of a measure in our financial covenants under our Credit Facility.
+Further, our incentive compensation plans base incentive compensation payments on EBITDA.

 Furthermore, management believes some investors use EBITDA as a supplemental measure to evaluate the overall operating performance of companies in our industry.
 Management believes that some investors' understanding of our performance is enhanced by including this non-GAAP financial measure as a reasonable basis for comparing our ongoing results of operations.
 By providing this non-GAAP financial measure, together with a reconciliation from net income attributable to Natural Grocers by Vitamin Cottage, Inc., we believe we are enhancing investors' understanding of our business and our results of operations, as well as assisting investors in evaluating how well we are executing our strategic initiatives.
 Our competitors may define EBITDA differently, and as a result, our measure of EBITDA may not be directly comparable to EBITDA of other companies.
 Items excluded from EBITDA are significant components in understanding and assessing financial performance.
-EBITDA is a supplemental measure of operating performance that should not be considered in isolation and that does not represent, and should not be considered as an alternative to, or substitute for net income or other financial statement data presented in our consolidated financial statements as indicators of financial performance.
-EBITDA has limitations as an analytical tool, and should not be considered in isolation, or as a substitute for analysis of our results as reported under GAAP.
+EBITDA is a supplemental measure of operating performance that should not be considered in isolation and that does not represent, and should not be considered as an alternative to, or substitute for, net income or other financial statement data presented in our consolidated financial statements as indicators of financial performance.
+EBITDA has limitations as an analytical tool, and should not be considered in isolation at the limitations as an analytical tool, and should not be considered in isolation at the limitations as an analytical tool, and should not be considered in isolation at the limitations as an analytical tool, and should not be considered in isolation at the superior data presented under GAAP.
 Some of the limitations are: